tbela99/css-parser/files/validation.md

 ## Lenient validation

-the parser is lenient. this means that invalid nodes are kept in the ast but they are not rendered. this behavior can be changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.
+The parser is lenient.
+This means that invalid nodes are kept in the ast but they are not rendered.
+This behavior can be changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.

 ## Validation errors

-validation errors are returned with [parse result](../docs/interfaces/node.ParseResult.html) or [transform result](../docs/interfaces/node.TransformResult.html). check the [typescript definition](../docs/interfaces/node.ErrorDescription.html) of ErrorDescription for more details.
+Validation errors are returned with [parse result](../docs/interfaces/node.ParseResult.html) or [transform result](../docs/interfaces/node.TransformResult.html).
+Check the [typescript definition](../docs/interfaces/node.ErrorDescription.html) of ErrorDescription for more details.

 ```ts